Teradata/stacki-wiki/Backend-Installation.md

 After the frontend is up and running, the backend nodes can be installed.

-## Hardware Requirements for the backend
+## Hardware Requirements for a backend machine
 * **Disk Capacity:** 100 GB
 * **Memory Capacity:** 2 GB
 * **Ethernet:** 1 physical port (e.g., "eth0")